A version of this article appeared in the Autumn 2018 issue of strategy+business.

 ARMSTRONG: One is that understanding a mobile consumer’s needs from the inside out rather than the outside in is very strategic.
 If we want to understand how 5G versus 4G affects the consumer, or how much data people consume and when they consume it — we could be an outside partner to Verizon and understand some of that.
-But being inside the company, it’s essentially forced Oath — and this is the reason we did the deal with Verizon — to put a mobile lens on everything we do.
+But being inside the company, it’s essentially forced us at Oath — and this is the reason we did the deal with Verizon — to put a mobile lens on everything we do.
 Verizon benefits because it gets a business model that’s not just wireless subscribers.
 At Oath, we have a business model that runs across all carriers, all countries.
 So, for Verizon, it’s a way to take its power, data, and information, and supercharge a services company that rides above Verizon from a network perspective to other consumers and other places.

 S+B: One trend we’re seeing, in the New York Times or Netflix, is finally telling consumers they’re going to have to pay for content.
-And that was antithetical to the way the Web, including Yahoo, developed.
+And that is antithetical to the way the Web, including Yahoo, developed.
 Does being owned by Verizon take some of the pressure off the need to charge for content and services?

 ARMSTRONG: This may be old school, but we try to run the company from a profit standpoint.
 We’re not religious about free content or paid content.
 We’re religious about the consumer.
 So, if there are cases where we should have more paid relationships because a consumer wants that, my guess is you’ll see us have more paid relationships with consumers in the future.
 We tested it at AOL.
 Outside of dial-up, we sold hundreds of thousands if not millions of subscriptions outside, so we’re actively pursuing that at the combined Oath now.
-The other thing is when you look at the future landscape of the world, having an inch-deep, mile-wide relationship with consumers is probably not a business model that’s going to stand the test of time.
+The other thing is, when you look at the future landscape of the world, having an inch-deep, mile-wide relationship with consumers is probably not a business model that’s going to stand the test of time.
 If you assume the swim lanes in the pool go away, you have to have a much deeper relationship with your users.

 S+B: Most media businesses have one dominant revenue stream, maybe two.
-But now it seems like you may have four, five, six, seven different revenue models in play around a given brand or an experience.
+But now it seems like you may have four, five, six, or seven different revenue models in play around a given brand or an experience.
 How do you manage around that?

 ARMSTRONG: The way I think about it is there’s a consumer ecosystem.
 One piece is content, one piece is commerce, one piece is establishing community, and one piece is service.
 We have two sides of our business.
 We have a front-end consumer business and a B2B business.
 As you get better at understanding the many ways to deal with consumers and monetize them, it creates a big B2B opportunity too.
 The mobile landscape is forcing us to develop the engineering prowess to be able to understand how to monetize the evolving consumer relationships over time.
 Half of our revenue, basically, is partner revenue, overall.
 It’s not dissimilar to how Amazon manages AWS [Amazon Web Services] or Google puts search out on other partners’ sites.
 The B2B side of the business over time becomes as important as B2C and vice versa.
 If you go out 10 years, I think the largest companies will have a robust B2C business but also have a robust B2B business.
 Alibaba’s almost the opposite.
-They started from a B2B marketplace and then went to the consumer.
+It started from a B2B marketplace and then went to the consumer.